asu-ke-web-services/gios-asu.github.io/_posts/2015-5-2-asu-web-standards-bootstrap-getting-started.markdown

 This theme uses the Google Font Roboto.
 If you do not include Roboto in your website using the instructions provided on [Google Font's website](http://www.google.com/fonts/specimen/Roboto), the font will default to 'Helvetica Neue', then Helvetica, then Arial, then the browser's default sans-serif font.

-For more information concerning all of the new components and CSS styles that are introduced in this theme, check out [https://gios-asu.github.io/](https://gios-asu.github.io/).
+For more information concerning all of the new components and CSS styles that are introduced in this theme, check out [Components]({% post_url 2015-5-2-asu-web-standards-bootstrap-components %}) and [CSS]({% post_url 2015-5-2-asu-web-standards-bootstrap-css %}).

 ### Repo Structure